 He stated that “Algorithms diminish public safety in this country.
 They ask us to pretend that lengthy arrest records and violent crimes don’t matter.
 They ask the police to scoop up the bad guys, only for the courts to release them immediately.
 They turn us into a bad joke.”

-Have Risk Assessments Marketed As The Panacea For Bail Reform?
+Have Risk Assessments Been Marketed As The Panacea For Bail Reform?

-Risk assessments have been marketed as the panacea for bail reform all over the country.
-Risk assessments are designed as a systematic process for evaluating the potential risks involved in a future criminal activity or posing a danger to the community.
+Risk assessments have been marketed as the panacea for bail reform nationwide.
+Risk assessments are designed as a systematic process for evaluating the potential risks involved in future criminal activity or posing a danger to the community.
 They also determine if a defendant is likely to appear in court.
 Finally, a risk score is assigned based on such evaluation and recommends if the defendant can safely be released into the community while their case is winding through the criminal justice system.

-Fact: dangerous and violent offenders have been given very low assessment risk scores across the country, which ties into a recommendation for release.
+Fact: dangerous and violent offenders have been given shallow assessment risk scores across the country, which ties into a recommendation for release.

 Senator Kennedy, in his opinion, stated that the Metropolitan Crime Commission found: